qtiuto/lua-for-android/README.md

       ```lua
       proxy([class to extend or object of class to extend],
-      [interfaces to implement]..., [method name,parameter types...,
+       [interfaces to implement]...,
+       [method name,parameter types...,handler function]...,
-      handler function]..., [shared classloader],--for extension type only
+       [shared classloader],--for extension type only
        [initial args for constructor])--for extension type only
       ```
       or
       ```lua
       proxy{
        --auto dectect,nilable